jjvanzon/Circular-Language-Spec-Plans/done/2010-05-2---inheritance-spec/2010-05-1-inheritance-spec-strategy-and-steps.md

         - [x] ~ Deeper Additional Members in an Object - List - Object – Object situation
     - [x] Change System Inheritance:
         > It used to be normal object and class inheritance, but now it is changed so that you can specialize any deeper object, so that you can specialize as deep into the hierarchy as you want.
-    - [x] Something to consider though, is that when a much deeper object is specialized, all the levels that lead to the deeper object will also get a specialized version.
+    - [x] Something to consider though, is that when a much deeper object is specialized, all the levels that lead to the deeper object might also get a specialized version.
         - [x] \> Add deeper member addition example with a triangle in each layer in it
             - [x] In Misc Deeper Specialization Situations
                 - [x] \> Removed this article degrading it to an idea